kevinkace/svg-mask-map/readme.md

 The section begins with intro text (localized into 4 languages), then the interactive mounts graphic, and it ends with navigation.
 This is all on top of a fullbleed background image.
 To keep text length flexible, the mounts image had to have a transparent background.
 Using transparent PNGs for the mounts images would be the conventional approach, and they would look & work great, but there's one major detraction: file size.
 The mounts image was over 1200x600px, and there were approx 3 of each image (base, highlighted, faded out), this starts to add up.

-Another uncommon requirement are the hoverable regions around each mount image, which are irregularly shaped (a rectangular `div` wouldn't cut it).
+Another uncommon requirement is the hoverable regions around each mount image, which are irregularly shaped (a rectangular `div` wouldn't cut it).
 One option is an [image `map`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/map) with mouse events added to `area`s, one for each profession.
 This actually works great, but I didn't reuse it here.

-Here are the visual components:

-todo: video of visual components

 ## Working towards a solution